rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 :::

 Your load balancer must support long-lived WebSocket connections and will need to insert proxy headers so Rancher can route links correctly.
-Additionally, your ingress must support passing through the required headers listed below.
+Additionally, your ingress must be configured to use those proxy headers.

 ### Configuring Ingress for External TLS when Using NGINX v0.22